SEO Friendly Creating Content

 By focusing on one keyword, the content you generate will naturally grow around it.
 Your SEO writing is for the bots, but more importantly, you are writing for humans.
 So keywords and relevant content must be closely linked.

 Also called the SEO Title in the Yoast WordPress SEO Plugin (one of our favorites), the title tag is not the title readers will see at the top of the post or page.
 Rather, it’s the title that appears in the blue on the Search Engine Results Page (SERP).
 This is the first information the human searcher will see about your site.
 It needs to contain the chosen keyword in the beginning and it needs to entice the reader to click it.
 You’re limited to 70 characters, so be clear and concise.
 Lastly, whenever possible, your company name should also appear , so try and save some characters for it.

 3. Meta Description

 Located in the same spot as the Title Tag, the Meta Description is expressly for human consumption.
 It is a 160-character mini-billboard that contains a description of your content that (hopefully) closely matches the search phrase or query.
 Action verbs along with relevant and timely information tempts a visitor to check out your site.

-Probably one of the most important elements for search engine bots is the Uniform Resource Locator (URL).
-Very few people actually type it in anymore.
-In many CMS (Content Management Systems) you have the ability to modify it.
-If you decide you’re ready to tackle this advanced feature, the only requirements are:
+Probably one of the most important elements for search engine bots is the URL.
+Nobody actually type a full URL anymore.
+In many CMS (Content Management Systems) you have the ability to modify it, so if you can, make sure you do.
+Ensure your URL is:

-- it’s relevant to the title, content and keyword and
+- relevant to the title, content and keyword and

 - the keyword must be present.
 If you do change the url of an existing page, be sure you create a redirect for that page as well.